LYTPq/LogicProject/README.md

   A trivially satisfiable small instance.

 * `small_negative.in`
-  An unsatisfiable instance (e.g. an empty set is present).
+  An unsatisfiable instance.

-* `random_50_20.in`
+* `nontrivial_positive.in`
-  Random instance with 50 elements and 20 sets — solved instantly.
+  Random instance with 100_000 elements and 500_000 sets

 ## Experiments